 On the front line with GI Don and Private Keir

-As paratroops swooped on Chequers and the press deployed its last minute secret weapon, the leader of the free world and his brother in arms kept their cool under fire, says Sean O’Grady
+As paratroopers swooped on Chequers and the press deployed its last-minute secret weapon, the leader of the free world and his brother-in-arms kept their cool under fire, says Sean O’Grady

-As a last gesture of military solidarity during the Trump state visit, the Red Devils, the British Army’s world-class parachute team, put on a show.
-They descended on Chequers, as if to capture it, symbolically carrying both a Union Jack and the Stars and Stripes as the president, the First Lady and the Starmers observed the operation from the doorstep of the enchanting Tudor mansion.
+As a last gesture of military solidarity during the Trump state visit, the Red Devils, the British army’s world-class parachute display team, put on a show.
+They descended on Chequers, as if to capture it, symbolically carrying both a union flag and the stars and stripes as the president, the first lady and the Starmers observed the operation from the doorstep of the enchanting Tudor mansion.

-Then, rather less welcome, the diabolical special forces of the British and American media rushed inside to the press room, ready for their own assault on the two leaders.
+Then, rather less welcome, the diabolical special forces of the British and American media rushed into the press room, ready for their own assault on the two leaders.
 Surrounded by chandeliers, oil paintings and some exceptional wood panelling, it was an incongruous battlefield.

 There they waited, and waited, and waited, digging in, during a phoney war phase.
 Upstairs, Keir Starmer and Donald Trump were regrouping, organising their own tank traps, preparing defensive lines along the most vulnerable sections of their common front: Mandelson, Epstein, green energy, Gaza, immigration, free speech, and so on.

-Perhaps too, their own special, if odd, personal relationship had been galvanised.
+Perhaps their own special, if odd, personal relationship had been galvanised.
 There were constant references during the state visit to the British and Americans having fought countless wars together, a unique force for freedom.
-At any rate the Trump-Starmer Joint Defence Force put up a fight, and, frankly, won the day.
+At any rate, the Trump-Starmer Joint Defence Force put up a fight and, frankly, won the day.
 The brothers-in-arms kept saying how much they liked and respected one another.
 By the end of this state visit, few, even in the cynical core of political correspondents, disbelieved it.

 In return, Trump sounded more disappointed about Putin and positive about crippling Moscow’s war machine – hinting that he’d happily do what was needed to get the oil price down if the Europeans did their bit too.